LucasDelfino92/morrowindsharp/mw++.md

   - MO2 will tell you there's no game data on top level.
     - Right click **Data Files** and click **Set data directory**.
 Click **OK**.
 - [**Incarnates Overhauled**](https://www.mediafire.com/file/q8jpeviwgkzg43m/Cavern_of_the_Incarnate_Overhaul_-_NPC_Changes_Only.zip/file) by Aoimevelho
 Modifies the armor and clothes of the failed incarnates to better reflect their backgrounds.
-This is a stripped down version of [Cavern Of The Incarnate Overhaul](https://www.nexusmods.com/morrowind/mods/42860/).
+This is a stripped down version of [**Cavern Of The Incarnate Overhaul**](https://www.nexusmods.com/morrowind/mods/42860/).
 - [**Let There Be Darkness - Lua Lighting Overhaul**](https://www.nexusmods.com/morrowind/mods/47912/) by Greatness7, Merlord, OperatorJack, Petethegoat, and RedFurryDemon
 Configurable mod for automatical adjustment of lighting, including override values, cell whitelist, and light object editing.
 - [**Meteorite Ministry**](https://www.nexusmods.com/morrowind/mods/45506) by Zobator